- What is the Flexible Funding Model (FFM) Cooperative Agreement Program?

 Specific questions on this program can be directed to the appropriate Office of Partnerships' contact within the Division of Partnership Investments and Agreements.
 Please visit the Office of Partnerships Contacts webpage to obtain a downloaded version of the staffing roster.

 This track is an expansion of the current Flexible Funding Model (FFM) Cooperative Agreement to include preventive controls for human foods.
 This track is a supplement to the current MFRPS track within the cooperative agreement program.
 The intended outcome of this program expansion is to assist state manufactured food regulatory programs to the adoption and implementation of the Preventive Controls for Human Food regulation (PCHF Rule) codified as 21 CFR Part 117.
 PCHF is intended to ensure safe manufacturing/processing, packing and holding of food products for human consumption in the United States.
 This objective is classified into several broad activities to enhance and support PCHF Rule and other human food FSMA related rules implementation.

 More information can be found in the Funding Opportunity Announcement (FOA).
 Note: Since the posting of the FOA announcement, the criteria have changed prior to the distribution of the program track awards.
-The funding maximum allotment is up to $150,000 for each grantee and the information technology funding requirements were limited to data sharing capabilities.
+The funding maximum allotment is up to $150,000 for each grantee and the main objectives for this expansion track have been limited to only IT-data exchange capabilities, information sharing coordination and training auditors or new staff to perform full scope Preventive Controls (PC) inspections.
 These new changes are not stated in the FOA link above.